 As every emergency manager knows, practice makes perfect.
 The more a system is tested and activated, the better operators will respond during an actual emergency.
 But how do operators practice on WEA when many mobile devices still in circulation do not yet support WEA 3.0 and will trigger even if they are not included in the notification area?
 There are a couple of approaches to this.

 One, is to have a test environment included by the originating tool provider.
 At Genasys we offer the ability to publish to a “Test” feed and switch to the Live feed when every single parameter of the alert has been finalized and vetted.
 The tool provides a clear visual clue when publishing to the live feed, so operators always know if they are in test or live publish mode.

 The second option is to conduct tests on the Live feed, but publish test messages that are received only by devices opted in to the test message mode.
 Since WEA 2.0, two additional categories called “RWT” (Required Weekly Test) and “RMT” (Required Monthly Test) have been introduced into WEA publishing categories.

-Enabling the option to receive test messages on Android is a fairly trivial matter: search for “Emergency Alerts” in settings and enable “State and local tests” option which is disabled by default.
-On iPhone the option is concealed quite a bit more.
-Open the Phone app and type in the following code: *5005*25371#, then press Call – now your phone is opted in.
+Enabling the option to receive test messages on Android devices is straightforward.
+Search for “Emergency Alerts” in Settings and enable the “State and local tests” option, which is disabled by default.
+On iPhones, the option is concealed.
+Open the Phone app and type in the following code: *5005*25371#, then press Call – The iPhone is now opted in.
 To opt out, dial *5005*25370#.

 For More info on Genasys IPAWS systems CONTACT US